Code-Institute-Submissions/The-Monkees-8/README.md

 #

-Made with a lot of help from the Code Institute tutors.
+Made with a lot of help from the Code Institute tutors, and advice from my [mentor](https://github.com/tonkec).